monade/auto_preload/README.md

 ```

 ### Adapters
-By default, the resolution of the expressions passed to `auto_preload` methods is resolved by the (ActiveRecord Adapter)[https://github.com/monade/auto_preload/blob/master/lib/auto_preload/adapters/active_record.rb].
+By default, the resolution of the expressions passed to `auto_preload` methods is resolved by the [ActiveRecord Adapter](https://github.com/monade/auto_preload/blob/master/lib/auto_preload/adapters/active_record.rb).

 An Adapter is simply a class that, given a model, returns the list of the associations that can be preloaded.